liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/DLS.rst

    Scales every element in the :math:`n \times n` band matrix *a* by *c*.

-.. c:function:: bandAddIdentity(realtype** a, long int n, long int smu)
+.. c:function:: void bandAddIdentity(realtype** a, long int n, long int smu)

    Increments the :math:`n \times n` band matrix *a* by the identity matrix.